DataBiosphere/terra-axon-examples/nextflow/workspace_description.md

 To gain a better understanding of the setup and analysis included in this demonstration workspace, previews of this notebook that include cell outputs are provided.
 Navigate to your workspace's Resources tab, then select the "Notebook snapshots" folder.
 To view a notebook snapshot, select a file in said folder and click the "Preview" button.

-## Step 2: Create an Verily Workbench cloud environment and run a setup notebook.
+## Step 2: Create a Verily Workbench cloud environment and run a setup notebook.

 Create an Verily Workbench [cloud environment](https://terra-docs.api.verily.com/docs/reference/glossary/#cloud-environment) by navigating to the "Environments" tab of the workspace.
 You can use the configuration defaults.